CDLUC3/ezid/templates/doc/apidoc.2.rst

   - view group-level identifier statistics; and

   - download all the group's identifiers.

-In operating on behalf of other users, proxies and group administrators temporarily inherit the identity of those other users.
-However, that inheritance does not extend to shoulders or Crossref enablement.
-For any EZID user, proxy user or group administrator or not, the shoulders under which identifiers may be created, and the ability to register identifiers with Crossref (see `Crossref registration`_ below), are determined by the user's own account record.

 Proxies can be set up and managed in the EZID UI, Account Settings tab.
 Group administrators can be appointed only by an EZID